kcui1995/aseMECP/README.md

 ## Documentation
+We assume that the users are familiar with ASE, its documentation can be found [here](https://ase-lib.org/about.html).

 ### I. Initialization

 To perform an MECP optimization, we first set up an `MECPPenalty` object.
 The required parameters are:

 1. `reactant`: an `Atoms` object for the reactant system (transferring proton on the donor).